-Pursuing the courses you are interested in will make you a well-educated, well-rounded person, something that you should value and that dental schools value as well.
-That being said, it will take careful planning from your very first semester to fulfil requirements (pre-dental and for your major) and meet other educational goals, including potential study abroad.
+Pursuing the courses that interest you will make you a well-educated, well-rounded person, something that you should value and that physician assistant schools value as well.
+That being said, it will take careful planning from your very first semester to fulfill requirements (pre-physician assistant and for your major) and meet other educational goals, including potential study abroad.